 Have you ever been sitting on the couch, thinking about all of the things you have to do/should be doing, but there are so many things that you get overwhelmed?
 You begin to feel, sort of paralyzed.
-Then, as you continue to sit there, you enter a self-loathing stage about the fact that you aren’t doing those things?
+Then, as you continue to sit there, you enter a self-loathing stage about the fact that you aren’t doing the things you “should” be doing?
 It’s almost like the more you think about the things you need to do, the more overwhelmed you get, and the more likely you are to continue to sit.
 And the longer you sit, the crappier you feel about yourself.

-Or, are you the type to start a research paper the day before it’s due, because every time you have tried to start it in the last month you have stared blankly at the page, got overwhelmed, and put it off longer?
+Or, are you the type to start a research paper the day before it’s due, because every time you’ve tried to start it in the last month you’ve stared blankly at the page, gotten overwhelmed, and put it off longer?
 And the longer you put it off, the more you beat yourself up for being “lazy?”

 Yeah, me too.
 It’s a thing.
 Let’s break it down.

 The phenomenon is known as Perfectionism, Procrastination, Paralysis.

 Ahhh yes, the dreaded word.
 “Perfect.”
-As women, we are semi-programmed to strive for it (watch this amazing TED talk for further explanation of this http://bit.ly/2soAV6S) since birth.
-And as humans in general (yes, guys, I know you experience this too!), we strive to be perfect.
+As women, we are semi-programmed to strive for it (watch this amazing TED talk for further explanation http://bit.ly/2soAV6S) since birth.
+As humans in general (yes, guys, I know you experience this too!), we strive to be perfect.
 We crave approval and acceptance, and we believe that we are only worthy of these things if we are perfect.

 When we’re given a task, we naturally envision how we want the finished product to look.
-And yes, you guessed it, its PERFECT!
-The research paper we’re about to write is going to be SO INCREDIBLY PERFECT that our teacher is going to make an announcement in class about its greatness!
+What does it look like?
+You guessed it, its PERFECT!
+The research paper we’re about to write is going to be PERFECT.
+Our teacher is going to make an announcement in class about its greatness!
 She’s going to ask to keep it as an “example” to show other students!